defichain-pond/pond-deploy/README.md

 ## Security
 The rpc username and password are generated automatically in [setup.sh](https://github.com/defichain-pond/pond-deploy/blob/main/setup.sh), then will be injected into [docker-compose](https://github.com/defichain-pond/pond-deploy/blob/main/docker-compose.yml).

+## Snapshots
+We upload regular snapshots for the defichain node as well as whale DB to https://snapshots-eu.sanc.ch/

 ## Monitoring

 You can monitor your Pond environment my checking the url ```https://your_domain.com/_actuator/probes/readiness```.
 This will return a 2xx return code if all is file.
 It will fail if pond-node or pond-whale or traeffik or the whole server is down.
 You can use a service such as UptimeRobot to monitor your service.